Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

 }
 ```
 ## Summary
-In the last two articles ([Unique Pointer](https://lokiastari.com/posts/Smart-Pointer-UniquePointer) and [Shared Pointer](https://lokiastari.com/posts/Smart-Pointer-SharedPointer)) we covered some basic mistakes that I have often seen developers make when attempting to creating their own smart pointer.
+In the last two articles ([Unique Pointer](https://lokiastari.com/posts/Smart-Pointer-UniquePointer) and [Shared Pointer](https://lokiastari.com/posts/Smart-Pointer-SharedPointer)) we covered some basic mistakes that I have often seen developers make when attempting to create their own smart pointer.
 I also introduce four important C++ concepts:

  - [Rule of Three](https://stackoverflow.com/q/4172722/14065)
  - [Copy and Swap Idiom](https://stackoverflow.com/q/3279543/14065)
  - [Explicit One Argument Constructor](https://stackoverflow.com/a/121163/14065)
  - [Try/Catch on Initialization List](https://stackoverflow.com/q/12697625/14065)

-This article I focused on a couple of constructors/assignment operators that can be overlooked overlooked.
+In this article, I focused on several constructors/assignment operators that can be overlooked.